lorrainescanlon/farmers-market-review/TESTING.md

 The remaining errors are found within the migration files which cannot be corrected.

 ## Browser Compatibility
-This site was tested on the browsers below for functionality, consistency and responsiveness:
+This site was tested on the following browsers for functionality, consistency and responsiveness:
  - Google Chrome - *Pass*
  - Microsoft Edge - *Pass*
  - Mozilla Firefox - *Pass*